MohamadYusuf/WebRx-Site/docs/binding-context.md

 ### $root

 This is the main view model object in the root context, i.e., the topmost parent context.
-It’s usually the object that was passed to wx.applyBindings.
+It's usually the object that was passed to wx.applyBindings.
 It is equivalent to $parents[$parents.length - 1].

 ### $component

-If you’re within the context of a particular component template, then $component refers to the viewmodel for that component.
-It’s the component-specific equivalent to $root.
+If you're within the context of a particular component template, then $component refers to the viewmodel for that component.
+It's the component-specific equivalent to $root.
 In the case of nested components, $component refers to the viewmodel for the closest component.

-This is useful, for example, if a component’s template includes one or more foreach blocks in which you wish to refer to some property or function on the component viewmodel rather than on the current data item.
+This is useful, for example, if a component's template includes one or more foreach blocks in which you wish to refer to some property or function on the component viewmodel rather than on the current data item.

 ### $data